alan-turing-institute/data-safe-haven/new_dsg_environment/azure-vms/tests/README.md

 There are a few known packages that will cause warnings and errors during this test.
 - rgl: This package is successfully installed, but required a GUI to load
-- ballgown: This package cannot currently be installed
-- DMRate: This package cannot currently be installed
-- maftools: This package cannot currently be installed
-- RCGAbiolinks: This package cannot currently be installed

 The expected output for a successful test is:

 ```
-[1] "The following packages gave a warning:"
-[1] "rgl"
-[1] "All the above gave a warning!"
-[1] "The following packages gave an error:"
-[1] "ballgown"    "DMRate"    "maftools"    "RCGAbiolinks"
+Read <num-r-packages> items
+Read <num-bioconductor-packages> items
+Warnin g message:
+call dbDisconnect() when finished working with a connection
-[1] "All the above gave an error!"
+[1] "All <num-r-and-bioconductor-packages> package(s) OK!"
 ```

-If any additonal packages appear on the warning or error list, please contact REG to investigate:
+If you get any other warnings or errors, please contact REG to investigate.

 ### Testing package use